Blargian/TheCompleteReactDevCourse/README.md

 - using .bind() to set the this context to that of the object passed into .bind()
 - A better way to do that is to call the constructor (props) { super (props); } within the class
 - The setState method

+## Section 5 - Stateless Functional Components

+### What did I learn?

+- We can make functional stateless components which take in props and return JSX (no render method)
+- Default prop values
+- Using the React developer tools
+- Short hand set state:
+    - this.setState(() => ({options: []}))
+- Lifecycle methods
+    - componentDidMount
+    - componentDidUpdate
+    - componentWillUnmount